-NERSC recommends the use of anaconda environments to manage python installs, see Brief introduction to Python at NERSC.
+NERSC recommends the use of anaconda environments to mange python installs, see Brief introduction to Python at NERSC.

 There is a conda environment already constructed and maintained for the atom project created using the shareable environment method.
-You can activate it and run IPS by:
+You can activate it by running source /global/common/software/atom/cori/ips-framework-new/bin/activate.

-'''

-module load python

-source activate /global/common/software/atom/cori/ips-framework-new

-ips.py --config=simulation.config --platform=platform.conf

-'''